jugshaurya/showcase/README.md

 #### License

-This project is licensed under the 0BSD License
+This project is licensed under the 0BSD License.